mwhiter/aokts/readme_aok.txt

 - Map copy area selections do not appear on map viewer.

---Notes and legal--
+== Notes and legal ==

-- Please DO NOT SAVE OVER your original scenarios with this program.
+- Please do NOT save over your original scenarios with this program.
 I'd really hate for you to lose all your hard work with a bug!
 - The constant list previously included in this zip can be found under 'Complete Constant Lists' in the AOKH utilities.